8

 Skoda Fabia rear

-Clearly conscious of how this looked to anyone under the age of 50, Skoda has trimmed 31mm from the supermini’s height and also made it wider – much wider.
-The Fabia’s hips have spread to the tune of 90mm, making it a confident lane-filler rather than an apologetic one.
+Clearly conscious of how this looked to anyone under the age of 50, Skoda trimmed 31mm from the supermini’s height and also made it wider – much wider.
+The Fabia’s hips had spread to the tune of 90mm, making it a confident lane-filler rather than an apologetic one.

-However, any snobbery would be misguided, because as well as being stiffer and as much as 65kg lighter than before, the latest underpinnings get a new front subframe and engine bay that ensure compatibility with the most consequential part of the MQB packaging – namely, the more up-to-date petrol and diesel motors and transmissions.
+However, any snobbery was misguided, because as well as being stiffer and as much as 65kg lighter than before, the latest underpinnings got a new front subframe and engine bay that ensured compatibility with the most consequential part of the MQB packaging – namely, the more up-to-date petrol and diesel motors and transmissions.

-The solitary diesel is a three-pot, too: the ultra-parsimonious new 1.4 TDI.
-Its 89bhp and 104bhp outputs are probably less important than the 88g/km and 90g/km CO2 emissions that emerge from their respective tailpipes.
-The most powerful versions of the TDI and TSI engines can now be had with VW’s seven-speed dual-clutch automatic gearbox, although five and six-speed manuals are the standard ratio-pickers.
+The most powerful versions of the TDI and TSI engines could be had with VW’s seven-speed dual-clutch automatic gearbox, although five and six-speed manuals were the standard ratio-pickers.

-All power the same conventional front-drive chassis, fashioned from front MacPherson struts and a rear torsion bar, and the whole thing is guided by electric steering rather than the hydraulic set-up of the previous model.
-There’s also the promise of all the dynamic advantages delivered by its significantly wider tracks.
+All were powered the same conventional front-drive chassis, fashioned from front MacPherson struts and a rear torsion bar, and the whole thing was guided by electric steering rather than the hydraulic set-up of the previous model.
+There was also the promise of all the dynamic advantages delivered by its significantly wider tracks.

 INTERIOR